Code-Institute-Submissions/trigg4tables/README.md

 2. **Viewport Height** CSS percentage of viewport height classes are used to ensure site fills screen, regardless of screen size.

-2. **Element Width & Position** The [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/) grid system is also used to change the width and position of elements on small, medium and large screens to better display content.
+3. **Element Width & Position** The [Bootstrap](https://getbootstrap.com/docs/4.3/layout/grid/) grid system is also used to change the width and position of elements on small, medium and large screens to better display content.
 CSS backgrounds…

 4. **Display** Using [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/display/) display classes together with [jQuery]( https://api.jquery.com/show/) hide and show methods:
-   A h1 element with 3 break elements on small screens, is replaced with 2 breaks on medium and large screens.
-   A tagline positioned under the hero images on small screens, is positioned over the hero image on medium and large screens.
-    A floor plan drawing viewed in portrait on small screens, is viewed in landscape on medium and large screens.
-   A resources aside positioned under the FancyBox lightbox library on small screens, is positioned above and to the right on medium and large screens.

 5. **Video** [Bootstrap](https://getbootstrap.com/docs/4.3/utilities/embed/#about) utility of embed-responsive is used to make the embedded iframe responsive.